pnp/sharing-is-caring/.github/PULL_REQUEST_TEMPLATE.md

 >
 > *Remember that this repository is maintained by community members who volunteer their time to help.
 Be courteous and patient.*
 > _(DELETE THIS SECTION AFTER READING)_

-# ALL YOUR BASES ARE BELONG TO US